Riyria Revelations: Plot

+Volume I: Theft of Swords

-Book 1: The Crown Conspiracy (Theft of Swords)
+Book 1: The Crown Conspiracy

 After a successful raid, Royce and Hadrian (together known as Riyria) are approached by a man offering much gold to steal a sword owned by Count Pickering, from the royal palace in Medford, the capital of the kingdom of Melengar.
 While searching for the sword they discover the dead body of the King and are accused of his murder.
 Arista, Princess of Melengar, saves them from execution.
 In return, they kidnap her brother, Alric, because she thinks he will also be killed.
 Following Arista's instructions, Riyria and Alric make their way to the prison where the wizard Esrahaddon is being held.
 On the way, they are ambushed on a river and come across a burned monastery, whose only survivor, Myron, joins the group.
 While the group travels to the prison, Arista grows suspicious of her uncle Percy Braga.
 She uses magic taught to her by Esrahaddon to confirm that Braga had a hand in her father's death.
 Braga accuses her of witchcraft and has her imprisoned for murdering her father.
 At the prison, Alric frees Esrahaddon, who reveals that he was falsely imprisoned for murdering the emperor and destroying the empire nearly a thousand years ago.
 After giving the group some advice on what to do next, Esrahaddon leaves to pursue something he started before he was imprisoned.
 While eating and planning their next move at a local inn a group of soldiers arrive and make trouble for the owner and patrons.
 Alric steps in to intervene and proves his identity as the prince and future king.
 The group decides to go their separate ways now that Alric is with his soldiers and Riyria has completed their job.